Bake Up Joy with Delightful Mexican Pink Cookies!

 • Make ahead friendly since they store well and the flavor actually settles in nicely.

-Quick heads up on flavor: these are buttery first, sweet second, and they can be lightly vanilla or a little almond depending on what you like.
-Some people also add a tiny hint of cinnamon.
-I will share options as we go so you can make them your own.
+Quick heads up on flavor: these cookies are buttery first and sweet second, and they can be lightly vanilla or slightly almond flavored depending on what you prefer.
+Some people also like adding a tiny hint of cinnamon.
+I will share a few options along the way so you can easily make them your own.

 Ingredients for Mexican Pink Cookie recipe